alexr123456/TFA-Bullet-Ballistics/README.md

 * All bullets calculated serverside
 * Bullet Drop
 * Scales with gravity ( Above 0 )
-* Wind
+* Wind ( If StormFox is installed )
 * Tracers
 * Bullet Cracks

 # FAQ
 Q. It doesn't seem like it's working up close?
-A. Hitscan bullets are used on shots less than 1000 source units ( ~19.5 Meters )
+A. Hitscan bullets are used on shots less than 1000 source units ( ~19.5 Meters ), this prevents unnecessary strain on the server from close range gun fights.

 ___